 Most of the computers come with a built-in Bluetooth adapter.
-Most Windows users still prefer to use Bluetooth to transfer files from one device to another one.
-Bluetooth is very beneficial; you can connect wireless gadgets such as the Headset, Speaker with your PC.
+Bluetooth is a handy utility to connect wireless gadgets such as Bluetooth Headset, Speakers, etc., to the PC.

-To run specific hardware, device drivers play an important role.
+To allow the computer to communicate with any hardware device, Device drivers play an important role.
 A very outdated Bluetooth driver causes unstable Bluetooth connectivity and performance.
-You turn on Bluetooth, but it doesn’t, you try to pair with another device, but it doesn’t.
-These kinds of problems may bother you a lot.
+You might face several connecting issues with Bluetooth.
+You turn on/off Bluetooth, but it doesn’t, you try to pair with other devices, but it doesn’t pair.

 Reinstall Bluetooth Driver

-Windows 10 has a dedicated troubleshooter that detects and fixes the various device adapter problems.
+Windows 10 has a dedicated troubleshooter that diagnoses and troubleshoots the various device adapter errors.
 Therefore, first, we recommend you to run a Bluetooth troubleshooter.

-To run the troubleshooter, navigate to settings > Update & security > Troubleshoot > Additional troubleshooters, and then run Bluetooth troubleshooter.
+To run the troubleshooter, navigate to the Windows settings > Update & security > Troubleshoot > Additional troubleshooters, and then run Bluetooth troubleshooter.

 Once you’ve finished this, then you can proceed to the following steps.

-- First of all, click the start menu and search Device Manager, and then click the Device Manager in the search result to open it.
+- First of all, click the start menu button and search Device Manager in the search box.

-- In the Device Manager, find the Bluetooth device, and then click the dropdown arrow button to list all the drivers.
+- In the Device Manager, find the Bluetooth device and click the dropdown arrow button to list all the drivers.

 - Right-click the Bluetooth adapter, and then select Uninstall Device.